ParthaPRay/ReliaPy/README.md

 The following statement may be used in a paper or technical report:

 > ReliaPy is a Python/Gradio reliability-analysis workbench developed for reproducible life data analysis, reliability growth modeling, repairable-system analysis, and accelerated life testing.
-The tool runs in Google Colab and provides interactive model fitting, visualization, and export of summary tables and plots.
+The tool runs in Google Colab, on Hugging Face Spaces, and locally after Python-package installation.
+It provides interactive model fitting, visualization, and export of summary tables and plots.
 Synthetic benchmark datasets were generated to test multiple scenarios, including right censoring, early-life failures, wear-out failures, mixed life populations, reliability improvement, deteriorating growth, change-point behavior, heterogeneous repairable fleets, preventive-maintenance effects, overhaul-based step changes, Arrhenius temperature acceleration, and power-law stress acceleration.

 ---